Anal Fissure in Children: Symptoms & When to See a Doctor

 See your pediatrician promptly if you notice:

-• Frequent bright red bleeding with stools.
+- Frequent bright red bleeding with stools.

-• Severe or worsening pain or refusal to pass stools.
+- Severe or worsening pain or refusal to pass stools.

-• Symptoms not improving after 2–6 weeks of home measures and stool softeners.
+- Symptoms not improving after 2–6 weeks of home measures and stool softeners.

-• Signs of infection, systemic illness, or growth/feeding concerns.
+- Signs of infection, systemic illness, or growth/feeding concerns.

 If your child needs specialist care, look for a pediatric colorectal or pediatric surgery expert with experience in anorectal conditions — locally you can search terms like best fissure specialist in Kolkata, best fissure doctor in Kolkata, or best fissure treatment in Kolkata.
 For parents in Kolkata seeking experienced colorectal care, practitioners such as Dr. Azhar Alam are listed among local colorectal and proctology specialists who treat fissure, fissure-related complications, and offer minimally invasive options.

 Increase fiber & fluids; use stool softeners if advised.
 Warm sitz baths and gentle topical care help pain and healing.
 See your pediatrician if bleeding, severe pain, or no improvement in 2–6 weeks.
-For persistent or recurrent fissures, search locally for the best fissure specialist in Kolkata or book a consultation with experienced colorectal surgeons such as Dr. Azhar Alam for targeted evaluation and advanced treatment options.
+For persistent or recurrent fissures, search locally for the best fissure doctor in Kolkata or book a consultation with experienced colorectal surgeons such as Dr. Azhar Alam for targeted evaluation and advanced treatment options.